HISTORY OF THE MIDNIGHT JUSTICES: WHO APPOINTS THE SUPREME COURT

 “And be it further enacted, That from and after the next vacancy that shall happen in the said court, it shall consist of five justices only; that is to say, of one chief justice, and four associate justices.” — Judiciary Act, Section 3

-They pushed through this “Midnight Justices” Judiciary Act of 1801, which added 16 circuit court judges and other judicial appointees.
+They pushed through this “Midnight Justices” Judiciary Act of 1801, adding 16 circuit court judges and other judicial appointees.
 Even after Adams had left office, they could hold office as long as they demonstrated “good behavior.”
 Essentially they all had lifetime terms.

 This new Judiciary Act gave these courts increased jurisdiction over land and bankruptcy cases.
 The law added six new Federal circuits with sixteen new judges.
 The Federal courts now had greater authority at the expense of the states.
 As a final measure, they also added dozens of new justices of the peace to the District of Columbia.